doobeh/ergo/ergo/content/social-starter/introduction.rst

 -   **__init__.py**— Think of this file as the index of our application, it's a special filename that Python recognises to know that the `app` folder is a package.

-Think of it as the bridge that brings all the views and models together to make the application unified.
+-   **core.py**— In here we'll set up the actual Flask app, and bring all the pieces together into one central place.

 -   **static**— This folder holds our data that doesn't change, that could be our CSS files, our Javascript scripts as well as images like logo's.